Amos47/2400/Chapter 5.md

 ![Gartner Group Emerging Tech Hype Cycle](./Images/hype_cycle_2014.png)

 Let's unpack the graphic.
-First of all, the Gartner Group is a large IT concultancy with offices worldwide and a great reputation in the IT consultancy field.
-Each year, they produce a bit of research on emerging (ap-and-coming) technology, and in a novel way, fit it to a curve of their design.
+First of all, the Gartner Group is a large IT consultancy with offices worldwide and a great reputation in the IT consultancy field.
+Each year, they release research on emerging (up-and-coming) technology, and in a novel way, fit it to a curve of their design.
 The curve is both a visual and semantic indicator of the _life_ of a piece of technology from Innovation Trigger (red section on the left of the chart) to Plateau of Productivity (the green section on the far right).
 [Here](http://www.smartinsights.com/managing-digital-marketing/marketing-innovation/technology-for-innovation-in-marketing/) are some historical ones for reference.

 There are five _phases_ to the cycle.
 Here's how each is explained by [Gartner](http://www.gartner.com/technology/research/methodologies/hype-cycle.jsp):